Design Utility Tool

 Frequently Asked Questions

-You can upload common image formats like JPG, PNG, WEBP, GIF, and SVG.
-The tool will extract the most prominent colors.
+Upload common formats like JPG, PNG, WEBP, GIF, and SVG.
+The toolkit extracts the most dominant visible colors.

 The contrast ratio is calculated based on WCAG 2.1 guidelines, comparing the relative luminance of the foreground and background colors.